 A fall festival

-The annual Autumn Harvest Fest was going on downtown, so we headed down to take a look.
+The annual fall festival was going on downtown, so we headed down to take a look.
 Crafters and artisans were set up under rows of white tents gleaming in the sun.

 Small pumpkins that children had festooned with cartoonish decals were displayed on bleachers, and ponies patiently plodded in circles with pint-sized cargoes.